Universal 1-Bit Compressive Sensing for Bounded Dynamic Range Signals: Lower Bound for Bounded Dynamic Range Signals

-In this section, we show that a valid universal 1-bit measurement matrix for $\Xc_k(R)$ implies a bound on the size of a balanced family of vectors.
-Hence, a lower bound on the latter will imply our desired lower bound on the number of measurements.
+We show that the existence of a universal 1-bit measurement matrix for $\Xc_k(R)$ of a certain size implies a bound on the size of a balanced family of vectors.
+A lower bound on the latter will thus imply a lower bound on the number of measurements.

-\begin{lemma} If $A = (a_{i, j}) \in \mathbb{R}^{m \times n}$ is a valid universal $1$-bit measurement matrix for support recovery on $\Xc_k(R)$, then either \begin{itemize} \item $V = \{(a_{i,1}, a_{i,2}, \dots, a_{i,n - 2}) \mid i \in [m]\}$ is $\big(n - 2, k - 1, \frac{\sqrt{4\log{m}}}{R}\big)$-balanced, or \item there exist indices $i \in [1, m], j \in [n - 1, n]$ such that $|a_{i, j}| > \sqrt{4\log{m}}$. \end{itemize} \end{lemma} \begin{proof} Suppose that $|a_{i, j}| \leq \sqrt{4\log{m}}$ for all $ i \in [n - 1, n], j \in [1, m]$.
+\begin{lemma} If $A = (a_{i, j}) \in \mathbb{R}^{m \times n}$ is a valid universal $1$-bit measurement matrix for support recovery on $\Xc_k(R)$, then either \begin{itemize} \item $V = \{(a_{i,1}, a_{i,2}, \dots, a_{i,n - 2}) \mid i \in [m]\}$ is $\big(n - 2, k - 1, \frac{\sqrt{4\log{m}}}{R}\big)$-balanced, or \item there exist indices $i \in [1, m], j \in [n - 1, n]$ such that $|a_{i, j}| > \sqrt{4\log{m}}$. \end{itemize} \end{lemma} \begin{proof} Suppose that $|a_{i, j}| \leq \sqrt{4\log{m}}$ for all $i \in [1, m], j \in [n - 1, n]$.
 Consider any subset $S \subseteq [n - 2]$, where $|S| = k - 1$.
 Let $x, y$ be $R$-bounded $k$-sparse vectors such that

 Since $A$ is a valid universal $1$-bit measurement matrix for support recovery on $\Xc_k(R)$, we must have ${\rm sign}(Ax) \neq {\rm sign}(Ay)$, so there must exist a row $a_i$ in $A$ such that ${\rm sign}(a_i \cdot x) \neq {\rm sign}(a_i \cdot y)$.
 Without loss of generality, suppose that $a_i \cdot x \geq 0$ and $a_i \cdot y < 0$.
 Hence,